 - Slifer the Sky Dragon (オシリスの天空竜) aka God of Osiris the Heavenly Dragon

 While face-up on the field, this card is also Dragon-Type.

 Buster Blader’s ATK rose by 500 for each Dragon-Type monster on the field.
 The only Dragon-Type monster there was “Slifer the Sky Dragon”.

 If a monster(s) is Summoned to your opponent’s field in face-up Position, while this card is able to attack: That monster(s) loses 2000 ATK if it is in face-up Attack Position, but 2000 DEF if it is in face-up Defense Position, then if its affected ATK or DEF equals to 0, destroy it.

 - Obelisk the Tormentor (オベリスクの巨神兵) aka God of Obelisk the Divine Soldier

 Once per turn, during the Battle Step (Quick Effect): If this card is in Attack Position, you can Tribute 2 other monsters; this card’s ATK becomes ∞ until the end of the next Damage Step it battles, also, destroy all monsters your opponent controls, and if you do, inflict 4000 damage to your opponent.
 Then, if this effect did not destroy all monsters your opponent controls, make this card target a monster your opponent controls for an attack, and perform damage calculation.
+If that target is a monster whose Divine Hierarchy is higher than this card, the target cannot be destroyed by battle and your opponent takes no battle damage from that battle.
 This card cannot attack during the turn you activate this effect.